Home is where the heart is, they say.

 And if you're a naturally private person like I am, you probably also want a private space to recharge.
 After a long day of intense situations, there's nothing I need more than to go off and be vulnerable in a place where no one will see me--except my cats and my miraculously understanding significant other.

 At home, I can shed the day's armor.
 Often, this looks like irritability, agitation, or total dullness, depending on the day I've had.
-And I most definitely do not want people to see me like that because it's just not an accurate representation of who I am.
+And I most definitely do not want people to see me like that because it's just not an accurate representation of who I really am.

 Luckily, these intense days don't come around too often anymore, but being the practical and self-aware person I am, it makes me feel a helluva lot better just knowing that I'll be prepared when "those days" inevitably do roll around.